LoginRadius/apidocs/database/supportdocs/docs/authentication/quick-start/standard-login.md

 **Advanced Field Settings**

-- **Optional/Mandatory:** Choose whether you would like a field to be mandatory or optional on your registration form.
+- **Optional/Mandatory:**  On your registration form, choose whether a field should be mandatory or optional.

 ![Advance field settings](https://apidocs.lrcontent.com/images/7_51115e74352c396fe4.29575281.png "set the flow")

-- **Change Field Type:** Choose from a list of common HTML input types to determine how the given field will be displayed on your registration form.
+- **Change Field Type:** Choose from a list of common HTML input types to determine how your registration form will display the given field.

 ![Advance field settings](https://apidocs.lrcontent.com/images/8_36565e735b08a8a147.05529340.png "change field type")

-- **Validation String**: Add predefined validation rules from our [validation rule](/api/v2/deployment/js-libraries/javascript-hooks/#customvalidationhook15) list or add in a custom regex to control.
+- **Validation String**: You can add predefined validation rules from our [validation rule](/api/v2/deployment/js-libraries/javascript-hooks/#customvalidationhook15) list or a custom regex to control.

 ![Advance field settings](https://apidocs.lrcontent.com/images/9_222315e735ab3322f98.76587208.png "validation string")